TNQ Import Format Specification - TotallyNotQuizlet v1.0

 A simple line-based flashcard format used by TotallyNotQuizlet's Import mode.

-AI & Code Block Friendly Output
+AI Friendly Output

 When being asked to generate a TNQ deck, provide the response inside a fenced code block so the user can copy everything at once without extra formatting.